Liz-ard7/concept_frontend_fanfic/DesignChanges.md

 # Design Changes

+Note: When I did design changes, I did them by hand and didn't think to save them to ctx.
+Instead, I've copied the concepts from previous commits: the first version and the last version.

 ## Original spec from assignment 2

 I fear I created this without the use of context, and didn't think to save it with context, so I've just copied and pasted from the backend.